vendrhub/vendr-documentation/content/docs/core/1.0.0/README.md

 ---
-title: Core Documentation
+title: Vendr Documentation
-description: Core Documentation for Vendr, the eCommerce solution for Umbraco v8+
+description: Documentation for Vendr, the eCommerce solution for Umbraco v8+
 ---

 ## Using These Docs